Standardized Field Sobriety Tests in California

 Three most common field sobriety tests in California are:

-- Eye-reaction test: The officer will shine a light in your eyes and tell you to follow the tip of their pen or finger with just your pupils; you are not permitted to turn your neck.
+3. Horizontal Gaze Nystagmus test: The officer will tell you to follow the tip of their pen or finger with just your pupils; you are not permitted to turn your neck.

 The SFSTs were developed as a result of research sponsored by the National Highway Traffic Safety Administration (NHTSA) and conducted by the Southern California Research Institute.
-A formal program of training is available through NHTSA to help law enforcement officers in the Fresno area become more skilled at detecting DUI suspects, describing the behavior of these suspects and presenting effective testimony in court.
+A formal program of training is available through NHTSA to help law enforcement officers become more skilled at detecting DUI suspects, describing the behavior of these suspects and presenting effective testimony in court.

 SFST Flaws

 Many times, the SFSTs are administered incorrectly, in an inappropriate setting, or to an inappropriate candidate.
 Additionally, many officers will often use prior arrest reports and write the same observations over and over for persons arrested for DUI.
-Officers are rarely called on the carpet by inexperienced attorneys for these issues, however, our trained Fresno DUI attorneys can make an officer look foolish if they administer these tests wrong, use non-standardized tests, or use the same language to describe them.
+Officers are rarely called out by inexperienced attorneys for these issues, however, our trained DUI attorneys can make an officer look foolish if they administered these tests incorrectly or used non-standardized tests.

 The attorneys at Wapner Jones, PC are SFST instructors and understand what is required of an officer to administer and evaluate your performance.
 It is vitally important that your Fresno DUI attorney has this knowledge and experience in order to rebut the officer's testimony that, based on these tests, you were under the influence and are unable to operate a motor vehicle safely.